ucam-department-of-psychiatry/UKB/README.md

 # Data management
 All data is currently stored on the HPC and can be made available in read-only format to interested researchers that have approved projects.
 We strongly discourage creating local copies of this dataset as that will rapidly clog-up the server resources we all share.

-The HPC presently contains structural (T1, T2-FLAIR, DWI and SWI) and functional (rs-fMRI) imaging data on /rds/project/rb643/rds-rb643-ukbiobank2/ for approximately 38000 subjects.
+The HPC presently contains structural (T1, T2-FLAIR, DWI and SWI) and functional (task and rs-fMRI) imaging data on /rds/project/rb643/rds-rb643-ukbiobank2/ for approximately 38000 subjects.
 Currently data has been pre-processed using the standard UKB pre-processing pipelines found [here](https://biobank.ctsu.ox.ac.uk/crystal/crystal/docs/brain_mri.pdf) as well as the standard freesurfer structural pre-preprocessing.
 Please note that ICA denoising has not been completed for all subjects.

 ## Code sharing
 Code used in extracting or analysing data from UK BioBank is made available on this GitHub.
 This code can be referenced in publications and is available for everyone to use.

 ## Phenotypic data
-  A full overview of all variables in the current application can be found [here](/Setup/ukb41432.html).
+A full overview of all variables in the current application can be found [here](/ukb41432.html).

 ## File and folder structure for imaging data
 Although the UK BioBank does not provide data in BIDS format we aimed to stay as close to the same format as possible.
 At the moment the structural and functional data are provided for each subject in the **anat** and **func** subdirectories.
 See below for an overview of the standard file and folder structure.